 But what if your state tends to be raining or snowing for over half of the year?
 What are some great ways you can get your children to exercise indoors?
 Here are a few ideas for all ages to get your kids moving while they are stuck in the house.

-Overall, it is critical to remember that while you may not be going out to dinner every night you still have to pay attention to the nutritional value of the food your children are consuming as well as their activity levels or lack of.
-A healthy diet and exercise are the key components in childhood development as well as later on in life productivity in adults.
+Overall, it is critical to remember that while you may not be going out to dinner every night, you still have to pay attention to the nutritional value of the food your children are consuming.
+This also applies to their activity levels or lack there of.
+A healthy diet and exercise are the key components in childhood development.
+They will even have an influence later on in life productivity as adults.
 What are some of your family’s favorite healthy meals?
 What are some great ways you get your kids to exercise on rainy days?
-What are some of the ways you get your kids to turn away from their passive entertainment to more interactive and constructive forms of entertainment?
+Keep working on finding new ways to get your kids to turn away from their passive entertainment to more interactive and constructive forms of entertainment.
 We would love to hear your comments below.

 Curious to see how healthy your family eats?
 Track what you eat here and print out your results here!